| Research HKUST was able to make additional contributions to the sum of human

 innovative applications and collaborative projects with other universities

+and industry.
 Funding for academic research in Hong Kong comes largely from the

 Research Grants Council (RGC)'s Competitive Earmarked Research Grants,